Men running in ankle braces to help them recover from ankle injuryMen running in ankle braces to help them recover from ankle injury

 Ankle Circles

 This exercise gently mobilises every part of your ankle joint.
-You can do this exercise while sitting in a chair or laying down.
+You can do this exercise while sitting in a chair or lying down.
 If you’re in a chair, raise your injured ankle off the floor.
-If you’re laying down or sitting on the floor, make sure your ankle hangs off a ledge, like a stair or your mattress.
+If you’re lying down or sitting on the floor, ensure your ankle hangs off a ledge, like a stair or mattress.

 • Rotate your ankle clockwise ten times